Back to blog home

 Do security cameras on campus need to be visible?

 We recommend installing security cameras in locations where they are plainly visible.
 This is because some states have stricter laws around hidden surveillance cameras—for example, New Hampshire, Maine, Kansas, South Dakota, and Delaware require consent to use hidden cameras of any kind.
+Additionally, corner security cameras can be strategically placed to cover less visible areas and enhance overall surveillance.

 Do schools need signage disclosing the use of cameras?

-As long as cameras are in areas without a reasonable expectation of privacy, and you're only capturing video with no audio, signage is generally unnecessary.
+As long as cameras are in areas without a reasonable expectation of privacy, and you’re only capturing video with no audio, signage is generally unnecessary.
 You may wish to include signage anyway to deter bad behavior.
+Implementing a school security camera system with clear signage can help deter bad behavior and ensure transparency.

 Is parental permission required to use security cameras in schools?